 This field is used when adding new applications to the Tools Host configuration object.
 Specify a software component if the settings should be kept after updating.

-Applications are cached after they have been used in conversion operations.
-Therefore the conversion will be sped up significantly.
+To ensure optimal stability, the reuse of instances is deactivated by default.
+Therefore, no applications are cached after they have been used in conversion operations.
+To speed up the conversion significantly the Restart after (Calls) value has to be increased.
 The Tools Host invokes the specified test function to determine if the application is still alive and responding.
 The Restart after (Calls) and Maximum life time (in seconds) fields are maximum thresholds for application usage.
 This helps to avoid known memory leaks and stability problems.

 Sometimes, a process of a conversion tool crashes and is caught in an endless-loop.
 The Tools Host component is able to handle such situations.